Petl Pay vs international bank transfers

 When do international bank transfers work well?

-Because you often need manual splitting, manual payout runs, and manual reconciliation to track who is owed what, especially when FX, fees, and settlement timing vary.
+You typically need manual splitting, manual payout runs, and manual reconciliation to track who is owed what, especially when FX, fees, and settlement timing vary.

 Does Petl Pay support collaborative invoicing and master invoices?